AlamiMejjati/Mtl-Implem/README.md

 For the classification results of the scene dataset, a screendhot is furnished bellow, however those result can be reproduced by runing main with scene dataset.
+We can see that those results are quite similar to the ones displayed in the paper.

 ![alt tag](https://github.com/AlamiMejjati/Mtl-Implem/blob/master/featureExtraction/sceneResult.PNG)